chantra/chantra.github.io/_posts/2021-03-01-home-climbing-wall.md

 ## Hole Pattern

-As much as I have written this section after the framing, this can really be done at the same time than the framing.
+As much as I have written this section after the framing, this can really be done at the same time than the framing as they are independent tasks.

 I used a 4 inch grid pattern, starting 2 inches from the edge.
 This fits perfectly on a frame with studs 16 inches on center.
 It is a lot of holes to make and t-nuts to hammer though.
 [Atomik website has a few more layouts][atomik-tnut-layouts].

 **Important**: You want to make sure that the holes you are drilling are not going to fall on a stud or blocking.

-Using a chalk line, draw your 4 inch grid on one of the nice side of plywood sheet.
+Using a chalk line, draw your 4 inch grid on one of the nice side of plywood sheet, e.g the face where you will attach the holds.
 Stack it over the second sheet, align them and secure them with clamps.

 Use a 7/16 spade bit to bore holes and drill every other holes of the grid, alternating on each row.
-The drill guide can become handy to make boring holes vertically easier.
+The drill guide can become handy to make boring holes vertically easier and straighter.

 {% include image.html img="IMG_1432.jpg" alt="Drilling holes" caption="Drilling holes" text-align="center" %}

-Flip the plywood and hammer the t-nuts in.
+Flip the plywood, removing wood chips, and hammer the t-nuts in.

 {% include image.html img="IMG_1433.jpg" alt="t-nuts" caption="Hammering T-nuts in" text-align="center" %}

 For the side panel plywood, I positioned the piece over the support and drew a rough location of the side support stud in order to not bore holes at a stud location.
 Then, I traced a 8 inch grid with an offset of 6 inch from the bottom.